In This Article

 Mortgage lenders face more simultaneous regulatory changes right now than at any point since Dodd-Frank implementation.
 The volume is not the problem.
 The speed is.

-Fannie Mae's Information Security and Business Resiliency Supplement requires sellers, servicers, and now document custodians (as of April 1, 2026) to maintain formal InfoSec programs aligned with NIST standards, report cybersecurity incidents within 36 hours, and provide annual officer attestation across 14 security domains.
+Fannie Mae's Information Security and Business Resiliency Supplement requires sellers, servicers, and now document custodians (as of April 1, 2026) to maintain formal information security programs aligned with NIST standards, report cybersecurity incidents within 36 hours, and provide annual officer attestation across 14 security domains.
 That is a material step up from previous requirements.

 New York's Department of Financial Services adopted CRA regulations covering non-bank independent mortgage bankers for the first time in February 2026.
 Lenders operating in New York now face filing, self-testing, and self-assessment requirements similar to those imposed on depository institutions.